Addressing Climate Change

 Our board has since made a commitment to address these inequities and fast-tracked a number of construction projects to improve water supply reliability for all member agencies.
 To date, we have secured $50 million from the state to help offset the cost of these projects.

-Metropolitan also is analyzing additional long-term improvements that will be presented through the CAMP4W process.
-Our goal is to create a drought-resilient network of facilities that strengthens the region's water supply reliability.
+Metropolitan also is analyzing additional long-term improvements that will be evaluated through the CAMP4W process.
+Our goal is to create a climate-resilient network of facilities that strengthens the reliability of our region's water supplies.

 Expanding Our Water Resource Portfolio